Starbucks to close 8,000 U.S. stores for one afternoon for racial-bias training

 The announcement from world’s biggest coffee company comes as it tries to cool tensions after the arrest of two black men at one of its Philadelphia cafes last week sparked accusations of racial profiling at the chain.

-Protesters have called for a boycott of the company, in what has become the biggest test yet for Chief Executive Kevin Johnson, who took the helm about a year ago.
+Protesters have called for a boycott of the company, in what has become the biggest public relations test yet for Chief Executive Kevin Johnson.

+Johnson, a former technology executive, took the helm about a year ago and was already fighting to boost traffic to Starbucks amid intense competition from coffee sellers ranging from hipster cafes to fast-food chains and convenience stores.

+The afternoon hours are the slowest time for Starbucks’ business.
+Nevertheless, the closure of 8,000 stores and its corporate offices for an afternoon will almost certainly have an impact on sales.
+Starbucks did not say how many hours the stores would be shuttered on May 29.

 “While this is not limited to Starbucks, we’re committed to being a part of the solution,” said Johnson, who has apologized for the “reprehensible” arrests of the two men and taken responsibility for the incident.